 We thank you for your interest in supporting the Department of Chemistry at MIT

 Contributions to the Department of Chemistry provide critical support by way of graduate fellowships, supplies, and important seeding for new programs.
-Naming opportunities exist for the undergraduate laboratories renovation, graduate fellowships, endowed professorships, and research funds.
-For information on naming opportunities, please contact:
+Naming opportunities exist for the Instrumentation Fund, undergraduate laboratories renovation, graduate fellowships, endowed professorships, and research funds.
+All gifts are greatly appreciated!
+For further information, please contact:

 Gifts in memory of Institute Professor and Professor of Chemistry John S. Waugh.